Extortion scams that claim to have hacked your account

 I’m going to cut to the chase.
 I am aware [redacted] is your pass word.
 More to the point, I know your secret and I’ve evidence of your secret.
 You don’t know me personally and no one paid me to examine you.

-The message then goes on to demand money in order to not reveal your “secret”.
+The message then goes on to demand money (usually in the form of a Bitcoin ransom) in order to not reveal your “secret”.

 These are a scam; you should ignore them.
-The mail is sent in bulk by spammers to millions of people, just like any other spam, and they know nothing about you beyond your email address and a password they stole from another site.
-Our filters block most of these, but unfortunately no filter can block all spam messages (the spammers are constantly changing them to get around the blocking).
+The mail is sent in bulk by spammers to millions of people, just like any other spam, and they know nothing about you beyond your email address and possibly a password they stole from another site.
+Our filters block most of these (we’re blocking more than a dozen per day per account, on average), but unfortunately no filter can block all spam messages, and the spammers are constantly changing them to get around the blocking.

-If the password it mentions is a real password you’ve used, they know it because they’ve stolen it from another service that had a security breach that exposed their users’ passwords and email addresses.
+If the message includes a real password you’ve used somewhere, they know it because they’ve stolen it from another service that had a security breach that exposed their users’ passwords and email addresses.

 As you can see, someone stole all the LinkedIn users’ email addresses and passwords a few years ago, and those are available to spammers.
 The spammers simply send each address a message that includes the LinkedIn password, making it seem more legitimate.